Lenin's Testament: Background

-Document history
+Document history and authenticity

 Lenin wanted the testament to be read out at the 12th Party Congress of the Communist Party of the Soviet Union, to be held in April 1923.
 The document was originally dictated to Lenin's personal secretary, Lydia Fotiyeva.
 However, after Lenin's third stroke in March 1923 that left him paralyzed and unable to speak, the testament was kept secret by his wife, Nadezhda Krupskaya, in the hope of Lenin's eventual recovery.
 She possessed four copies while Maria Ulyanova, Lenin's sister, had one.
 It was only after Lenin's death, on January 21, 1924, that she turned the document over to the Communist Party Central Committee Secretariat and asked for it to be made available to the delegates of the 13th Party Congress in May 1924.

 An edited version of the testament was printed in December 1927 in a limited edition made available to 15th Party Congress delegates.
 The case for making the testament more widely available was undermined by the consensus within the party leadership that it could not be printed publicly as it would damage the party as a whole.

 The text of the testament and the fact of its concealment soon became known in the West, especially after the circumstances surrounding the controversy were described by Max Eastman in Since Lenin Died (1925).
 The full English text of Lenin's testament was published as part of an article by Eastman that appeared in The New York Times in 1926.
-In response to Eastman's article, Trotsky described the claim that the Central Committee concealed the testament as "pure slander."
-Trotsky also rejected the characterization of the document as a "will," describing the document as one of Lenin's letters providing advice on organizational matters.
+In response to Eastman's article, Trotsky described the claim that the Central Committee concealed the testament as "pure slander".
+Trotsky also rejected the characterization of the document as a "will", describing the document as one of Lenin's letters providing advice on organizational matters.
+Trotsky would later explain his decision during the Dewey Commission hearing in 1937, in which he stated that Eastman had made the publication without his consent and pressure from the majority of the Politburo members had led him to disavow Eastman's publication.

 Historian Stephen Kotkin argued that the evidence for Lenin's authorship of the Testament is weak and suggested that the Testament could have been created by Krupskaya.
 However, the Testament has been accepted as genuine by other historians, including E. H. Carr, Isaac Deutscher, Dmitri Volkogonov, Vadim Rogovin and Oleg Khlevniuk, and Kotkin's argument was specifically rejected by Richard Pipes.
+Moshe Lewin cited the document as a representation of Lenin's views and argued that “the Soviet regime underwent a long period of “Stalinism”, which in its basic features was diametrically opposed to the recommendations of the testament”.

+Historian Ronald Suny wrote that Kotkin's hypothesis lacked mainstream support in a review: "Few other scholars doubt the authorship of the document, which accurately reflected Lenin’s views, nor was it questioned at the time it was written and debated in high party circles.
+Kotkin’s interpretation, fascinating as it is, relies on conjecture rather than evidence".